etho201/docker-pi-stacks/dev/immich/database-upgrades.md

 	docker exec immich-db pg_restore --clean -U postgres -d immich /var/lib/postgresql/data/backup.dump
 	```

 7. You're now finished with your database upgrade.
+At this point, it's a good idea to restart your Immich docker compose enrionment with `docker compose up -d --force-recreate` to purge out any excess RAM usage left behind from the database upgrade.